-SISTER NANCY SURMA, OSF VP Mission Integration CHI Living Communities,

-Toledo, Ohio

-The Center offers more intense and intimate learning experiences through educational workshops that focus on building ethics competencies and skills development for professionals and consumers.
+SISTER NANCY SURMA, OSF VP Mission Integration CHI Living Communities, Toledo, Ohio The Center offers more intense and intimate learning experiences through educational workshops that focus on building ethics competencies and skills development for professionals and consumers.

-- Half-day sessions for Kansas City Regional Ethics Committee Consortium members - Advance Care Planning for company employees and consumers - Accelerated Advance Care Planning for long-term care facilities - Transportable Physician Orders for Patient Preferences training for community and provider coalitions - Customized ethics workshops for Ethics Direct and Ethics+ affiliates - Medical Ethics One-Day workshops for health professionals and organizations

-As a community-based nonprofit, we found ourselves struggling mightily - in the midst of the pandemic - to help a family (single Spanish-speaking mother with two teenageddaughters) obtain appropriate medical care for her severe heart condition.
+- Half-day sessions for Kansas City Regional Ethics Committee Consortium members - Advance Care Planning for company employees and consumers - Accelerated Advance Care Planning for long-term care facilities - Transportable Physician Orders for Patient Preferences training for community and provider coalitions - Customized ethics workshops for Ethics Committee volunteers and clinicians - Medical Ethics One-Day workshops for health professionals and organizations we found ourselves struggling mightily in the midst of the pandemic to help a Spanish-speaking single mother with two teenaged daughters obtain appropriate medical care for her severe heart condition.
 Our healthcare system is extraordinarily complicated even for those with good health insurance, who are English-speaking and self-reliant.
 This was not the case in this instance.